Profile of The Owner

 Company Background

 In 1990, Impulse Communications, Inc. was formed as a sole proprietorship and changed to a Nevada corporation in 2000.
-In 2008 Impulse Communications, Inc was sold and reorganized as a Delaware company under the same name.
-Impulse Communications owns over 250 websites and 5,000 domain names and makes money from ad income, ecommerce, and domain name sales.
+In 2008, Impulse Communications, Inc was sold and reorganized as a Delaware company under the same name.
+The company makes money from from ad income, e-commerce, and domain name sales.

 Here are some significant events in its history: